Monterey

 Myths and Disputes

-• Myth: The fragment is the whole guitar. โ†’ Reality: The Met's record is explicit: "chunk of lower treble boutโ€ฆ including jack, wiring, and part of control cavity."
-It's a piece of the body โ€” not the neck, not the headstock, not the full guitar.
-The rest was destroyed in the fire and subsequent smashing.
+• Myth: The fragment is the whole guitar โ†’ Reality: The Met's record is explicit: lower treble bout, output jack, wiring, and part of the control cavity.
+No neck, no headstock, no pickups.
+The rest was destroyed in the fire and impact.

 FAQ

 Was this Hendrix's best guitar?
-No โ€” it was a stage prop for a planned destruction performance.
-Hendrix had many guitars he actually worked with: the Woodstock Strat (serial 240981), Black Beauty, and others.
-The Monterey guitar's significance is entirely about the event, not about its qualities as a musical instrument.
+It was a stage prop for a planned destruction piece.
+Hendrix's working guitars โ€” the Woodstock Strat, Black Beauty, and others โ€” are separate instruments that he played across multiple recordings and performances.
+The Monterey guitar's significance is entirely about the event, not about any musical property of the instrument.